ohoachuck/wwdc-downloader/README.md

 ================

 **IMPORTANT NOTE:**
-Current script version does not download all sample code. it appear that getting them all is a bit trickyer than expected.
-I'm currently working on it, but tonight I'm at the bear bash... ;)
+Current script version does not download all sample codes.
+It appear that getting them all is a bit trickyer than expected.
+I'll work on it asap, but tonight I'm at the beer bash...
+Walking to the moon ;)

 ** **